ndleah/dvd-rental-marketing-analytics/1.-Data-Exploration/README.md

 **3.2 CONCLUSION**: ```VALID HYPOTHESIS [TRUE]```
 <br />

-As I had inspected the two tables in question to validate 3 hypotheses about the data.
-They key next step was to see how foreign key values are distributed in order to have a further investigation into the raw datasets before considering combining them altogether.
+As I had inspected the two tables in question to validate 3 hypotheses about the data, the key next step was to see how foreign key values are distributed in order to have a further investigation into the raw datasets.

 ### c.
 Foreign Keys Distribution Analysis
 ## Question 2

-One of the first places to start inspecting our datasets is to look at **the distribution of foreign key values** in each rental and inventory table used for our join.
+One of the first places to start inspecting my datasets is to look at **the distribution of foreign key values** in each rental and inventory table used for my join.

 * **TABLE 1:** **```dvd_rentals.rental```**
 ```sql